Are there food safety guidelines for gatherings and events?

 — Plan for speed of service and limit queuing and contact by providing pre-packaged or served meals.

 — Display appropriate signage about masking, as well as message in advance that masking is required when not actively eating or drinking.

 — Limit the period of unmasked contact, as well as the amount of time and the number of individuals you are in contact with.

-— Plan and limit capacity based upon a determined capacity.
+— Plan and limit capacity based upon expected function.

 — Use disposables and trash receptacles to allow attendees to quickly and easily depart.

 Review the University’s “In-person Meetings, Events and Gatherings” guidance for additional planning and approval information.
 See additional CDC guidance on eating and large gatherings.